 You may be asking yourself why an Internship is so important.
 What can it do for you and why should you take time out of your busy schedule to do it?

-Internship work experiences are an integral part of a student's education and supplement academic study with opportunities for professional development.
-It's never too early for an Internship or shadowing experience!
-At WCU, we offer Internships for credit in most majors for Juniors and Seniors.
+At WCU, we offer Internships for class credit in most majors for Juniors and Seniors.
 The Center for Career & Professional Development helps coordinate the process for various academic departments across campus, and is available to answer questions and help you with every step of the process, no matter your major or year.

 Students whom are engaging in paid or unpaid internships can be covered by the Student Intern Professional Liability coverage.
 There are two different policies available to student interns: